1) NIE Education Research Funding Programme (ERFP)

 It is to be noted too, that the goals of research, while important, should never be permitted to override the safety and well-being of research subjects and participants.
 To this end, all research conducted by NIE faculty and candidates enrolled in higher degrees by research must be reviewed and approved by the NTU Institutional Review Board (IRB).
 This requirement applies irrespective of the type of review requested by the researcher, ie exemption, expedited or full.

 All faculty staff conducting research, whether funded or non-funded, will have to submit their ethics clearance application online via NTU’s Nora System.
 Please read the IRB guidelines carefully before applying for ethics clearance.

 All programme courses that collect data from human subjects and projects by course candidates (pre-service and Masters by coursework / dissertation) will be reviewed by the respective NIE-convened Ethics Review Committees of the various academic groups and programme offices, which approve applications qualifying for exemption.
 Students are to refer to their respective academic groups for the application form, and NTU IRB website for guidelines.
 However, for expedited or full ethics review as well as for PhD students’ projects, the ethics clearance will need to be submitted online through the students’ supervisors, as the main applicants, using NTU’s Nora System.

-You may contact the OER Research Support Unit at firstname.lastname@example.org if you have any further questions.
+You may contact the OER Research Grants Management Unit at firstname.lastname@example.org if you have any further questions.